diegoparrilla/slate/source/index.html.md

 Parameter    | Mandatory | Description
 ------------ | --------- | -----------
-continent | Yes | [Continent codes](https://datahub.io/core/continent-codes) to add to the QUARANTINE-CONTINENT blacklist. ttl | Yes | Time to Live in seconds of the Continent in the blacklist.
+continent | Yes | [Continent codes](https://datahub.io/core/continent-codes) to add to the QUARANTINE-CONTINENT blocklist. ttl | Yes | Time to Live in seconds of the Continent in the blocklist.
 Zero for never expiring.

 ### Response

-The response should be a __HTTP/1.1 200 OK__ if everything is ok and means that the Continent has been added succesfully to the QUARANTINE-CONTINENT blacklist.
+The response should be a __HTTP/1.1 200 OK__ if everything is ok and means that the Continent has been added succesfully to the QUARANTINE-CONTINENT blocklist.
 Any other error message means that the Continent could not be added:

 * __HTTP/1.1 400 Bad Request__: The JSON object, Continent code and/or the TTL are malformed, the Continent code cannot be stored.
 Check the response text for more information about the error.